 The history of the agency is rich in its tradition of community support and collaborations.
 Partnerships with the United Way, the County and the State date back to 1922, when the Community Chest, later to be know as United Way, contributed $2,395 to Catholic Charities.
 In 1932 the agency administered $5,726 in County funds and $962 in State funds.
 These early donations and contracts mark the beginning of a journey of service which continues today.

-For nearly 100 years and under five different names—Catholic Welfare Bureau, Catholic Casework Bureau, Catholic Family Services, Consortium of Catholic Charities, Catholic Community Services—Catholic Charities has maintained its tradition of response to the poor, community leadership and unwavering service.
+For over 100 years and under five different names—Catholic Welfare Bureau, Catholic Casework Bureau, Catholic Family Services, Consortium of Catholic Charities, Catholic Community Services — Catholic Charities has maintained its tradition of response to the poor, community leadership and unwavering service.

 During the Great Depression, Catholic Charities was among the first to respond to the needs in the community.
 Throughout World War II and the Korean War, Catholic Charities devoted much of its effort to the placement of children left orphans as a result of the wars.
 In the 1970’s Catholic Charities played a key role in the resettlement of thousands of Vietnamese refugees.